 Step by step guide:

-Sight the crossbow using a shooting aid to fixate the weapon, such as a riffle shooting rest.
-In case of not having access to one , this step is not a must, but the results will be less accurate.
+Sight the crossbow using a shooting aid to fixate the weapon, such as a rifle shooting rest.
+In case of not having access to one , this step is not a must, but the results will be less accurate and will make hunting less successful.

 Position yourself 18 meters from the target.
 Seat a bow and align the top-most red dot with the bulls eye.
 Pull the trigger using only the top of your index finger and don’t move your entire hand or arm.
 Repeat 2 more times.